 your every electronic communication.
 Technology has

-bypassed democratic fundamentals such as secrecy of
+bypassed democratic fundamentals such as Secrecy of

-correspondence now that you can't discuss your
+Correspondence now that you can't discuss your

-political strategies without your opponent knowing
+political strategies without certain opponents

-opponent can find out who you have been meeting.
+can study who you have been meeting.

 You may think this isn't happening yet (although

 they already have that sort of information at hand), but